christinem/studenttomentor/README.md

   - An application is what a user or mentor submits to apply to either be a mentor or mentee for a particular school year.
   - Students and mentors can submit applications, and can view their applications by clicking on their existing applications from the dashboard
   - Administrators can view anyone's applications

+- Initial (data) users and applications are populated into the database when the app is started (the database is purged and re-populated on every restart of the node app)

 # Workflow